 Reach out to local farmers’ markets for the opportunity to host a booth at one of their events.
 This popular summer outing could increase your exposure and allow you to engage with your community face-to-face.

 Promote upcoming outdoor fundraising events, distribute materials, and collect donations as you educate shoppers on your programs.

 16. Day Camp

 Give parents a break and throw a day-camp retreat.
 Charge for admission and put on a day of arts and crafts, swimming, hikes, and a campfire.
-Consider partnering with a local day camp to arrange a day that sponsors your organization.
+Consider partnering with a local day camp to arrange a day that sponsors your nonprofit organization.

 17. Outdoor Exercise Class

 Use a public park or beach to arrange an outdoor fitness class, like yoga or a boot camp.
 Partner with local gyms and studios for equipment and recruit instructors to lead the exercises.
 Offer a range of classes and activities.

 Ask attendees to pay a registration fee in advance and register for each event they will attend so that you can secure enough space and equipment.

 Depending on the scale of your event, you can either host one class, a series of events throughout the summer, or a large one-day event.
 For example, the San Francisco-based Movemeant Foundation hosts an event called “We Dare to Bare,” which includes a range of classes, activities, booths, and workshops on celebrating self-love and encouraging openness and confidence in girls and women.

 Remind everyone that sandcastles aren’t just for kids.
 Sand sculpture competitions are another great way to host a beach event for organizations that call the coastlines home.